 - Associate—can view part of the data or take some actions, but not in the Console, depending on the type of association, for example, a channel on YouTube.

-To add a user, an owner needs to take the following steps:
+To add a user to Search Console, an owner needs to take the following steps:

 - Choose the property.

 - Go to Settings, click Users and permissions.

 - Select Add user, enter the email of the user and choose the type of permission.